railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

    :scale: 50
    :align: center

-   *Groups that have access to the :menuselection:`Stock Management` menu*
+   *Groups that have access to the Stock Management menu*

 Save the user, then go into the menu :menuselection:`Administration --> Security --> Grant Access to Menus` to get a list of menus.
 Filter this list using the search field :guilabel:`Menu`  to